gecko0307/electronvolt/README.md

 Download
 --------
-The project is still far from being finished, but you already can give it a shot: download a recent tech demo for your OS from [here](https://www.dropbox.com/sh/mmh9qod4x2nsuyi/66ZW6KX7N6).
+The project is still far from being finished, but you already can give it a shot: download a recent build from [here](https://www.dropbox.com/sh/mmh9qod4x2nsuyi/66ZW6KX7N6).

 Build from source
 -----------------